Evaluation Guide

 Aged care software pricing varies widely.
 Per-bed/per-month models typically range from $5 to $25 per bed per month depending on the number of modules included.
 Some vendors charge per user, per facility, or require upfront licence fees.
 Always calculate total cost of ownership including implementation, training, data migration, and ongoing support.

-Can one platform replace multiple aged care systems?
+Can one platform work alongside our existing aged care systems?

 How long does it take to implement aged care software?